Sled: History

-The people of Ancient Egypt are thought to have used sledges (aka "skids") extensively in the construction of their public works, in particular for the transportation of heavy obelisks over sand.
+Evidence of the use of sledges or skids for transport has been dated to before 10,000 BCE in North America, by 3,200 BCE in Sumer, and in Ancient Egypt.

 Sleds and sledges were found in the Oseberg "Viking" ship excavation.
 The sledge was also highly prized, because – unlike wheeled vehicles – it was exempt from tolls.

 Until the late 19th century, a closed winter sled, or vozok, provided a high-speed means of transport through the snow-covered plains of European Russia and Siberia.
 It was a means of transport preferred by royals, bishops, and boyars of Muscovy.
 Several royal vozoks of historical importance have been preserved in the Kremlin Armoury.

 Man-hauled sledges were the traditional means of transport on British exploring expeditions to the Arctic and Antarctic regions in the 19th and early 20th centuries, championed for example by Captain Scott.
 Dog sleds were used by most others, such as Roald Amundsen.

+In the Philippines, a traditional carabao-drawn sled is known as the kangga.
+It is still used in place of wheeled carts over rough or muddy terrain, while also having the advantage of traveling over rice paddy dikes without destroying them.